Steps to Launch Products

 The screenshot is a sample image for the Product Structure page.

 Specify the product price.
-Once the product is created, the Price action is enabled, allowing you to define the product price.
+Once the product is created, the Price action is enabled that lets you define the product price.

 Specify the pricing set, condition, and charge details, and submit to save the product pricing.

-The screenshot is a sample image for the Products & Pricing page.
+The screenshot is a sample image for the Products & Pricing page where you access the Edit/View Pricing page.

-The screenshot is a sample image for the Edit/View Price page.
+The screenshot is a sample image for the Edit/View Price page where you specify the pricing set, the condition, and charge details for the product.

 Launch the product.
-Once you price the product, the product status becomes Priced and the Launch action is enabled in the product list page so you can launch to product.
+Once you price the product, the product status becomes Priced and the Launch action is enabled in the product list page, so that you can launch the product.